-- Graduate and Postdoctoral Affairs at Homewood https://homewoodgrad.jhu.edu/ - Graduate and Postdoctoral Affairs at Homewood Graduate Residency and Registration - http://homewoodgrad.jhu.edu/academics/graduate-board/new-grad-board-residency-page/ - Whiting School of Engineering's Graduate Academic Policies -https://engineering.jhu.edu/graduate-studies/academic-policies-procedures-graduate/ - Johns Hopkins University E-Catalog section for Graduate Students http://e-catalog.jhu.edu/grad-students/
+- Graduate and Postdoctoral Affairs at Homewood - Graduate and Postdoctoral Affairs at Homewood Graduate Residency and Registration - Whiting School of Engineering's Graduate Academic Policies - Johns Hopkins University E-Catalog section for Graduate Students

 5.2.
 Graduate Student Annual Evaluations

 The Whiting School of Engineering requires that once per academic year all full-time Homewood graduate programs carry out a written evaluation of all doctoral and master's students conducting essay research.
 The evaluation process includes the opportunity for the advisor to initiate the student evaluation on his or her research and academic progress.